 Do not put your freedom and future in the hands of someone inexperienced.
-A Chandler drug distribution lawyer at Grand Canyon Law Group will challenge every aspect of the prosecutor’s evidence to achieve the most favorable result possible under the circumstances.
+A Chandler drug distribution lawyer at Grand Canyon Law Group will challenge every aspect of the prosecutor’s evidence and intent to distribute charges to achieve the most favorable result possible under the circumstances.
 Our dedicated defense attorneys are former prosecutors who know how to fight for you and your way of life.

-In some cases, the state’s criminal statutes allow law enforcement and prosecutors to make inferences about defendants based on circumstantial evidence.
+In some cases, state criminal statutes allow law enforcement and prosecutors to infer facts from circumstantial evidence.
 For instance, the law assumes a person intends to sell illegal drugs if they possess a “threshold” quantity.

-The threshold quantity differs for various drugs.
+The threshold quantity varies by drug.
 According to Arizona Revised Statutes §13-3401(36), one gram of heroin meets the threshold.
 Four grams is the threshold amount for PCP, and it is nine grams for cocaine, fentanyl, and methamphetamine.

 Note that the threshold amount allows a prosecutor to assume the defendant intended to sell the drugs.
 A person with less than the threshold amount could also face distribution charges if there is other evidence of intent to sell, such as if the drugs were hidden or the person also possessed scales, baggies, or a large amount of cash.
 Regardless of the circumstances that led to drug distribution charges, our Chandler attorneys can work to dispute the prosecution’s case.